 Who is the programme for?

 The programme is ideal for new trainees or existing staff who work within business support functions.
-It is also ideal for individuals who are about to transition into a management role.

 Typical job roles include: Business Support, Administrators, Personal Assistants, Marketing or Sales Support, Procurement, Legal Support, Human Resources, Recruitment Support